St. Patrick's Day parades in Charleston among cultural events canceled because of COVID-19

 "Until there is a widespread testing method, our patrons may feel uncomfortable gathering for extracurricular activities at this time,” organizers said.

+Then, on Thursday, other organizations looking forward to the busy spring arts season started to react to the COVID-19 pandemic.

-On Thursday, the city of North Charleston announced it was canceling its St. Patrick’s Day Parade and Block Party that had been set for Saturday, and the city of Charleston said it was canceling two St. Patrick's Day parades on Tuesday.
-The College of Charleston announced its Charleston Music Fest concert on March 26 featuring the Kyiv Trio was canceled because of new travel restrictions affecting Ukranian violinist Nazar Pylatyuk.
+The city of North Charleston announced it was canceling its St. Patrick’s Day Parade and Block Party that had been set for Saturday.
+The city of Charleston said it was canceling two St. Patrick's Day parades on Tuesday.
+The College of Charleston announced its Charleston Music Fest concert on March 26, featuring the Kyiv Trio, was canceled because of new travel restrictions affecting Ukrainian violinist Nazar Pylatyuk.
 And Mount Pleasant officials announced that Saturday’s ArtFest at Towne Centre was canceled.

+The Charleston County Public Library is suspending for at least two weeks public bookmobile and outreach services beginning Friday, as well as events held in reserved rooms starting Monday.
+The MET Opera Live simulcast set for Saturday has been canceled.

-This is the early trickle that could be followed by a stronger flow, and anxieties are growing, but for now the people running most local arts organizations and venues are keeping their noses to the grindstone.
+Some health experts recommend taking drastic measures early in an effort to limit exposure to the virus and prevent extended economic impacts.
+For now, the people running most local arts organizations and venues are keeping their noses to the grindstone.

-Many organizations in the Charleston area — the Charleston Symphony Orchestra, Gaillard Center, Charleston Music Hall, Spoleto Festival USA, Charleston Jazz, Pure Theatre, Pour House, Middleton Place, Drayton Hall, High Water Festival, Terrace Theater, Charleston Library Society — have issued statements letting patrons know that they are following developments, heeding instructions from the authorities and making an extra effort to disinfect their facilities.
+Many organizations in the Charleston area — the Charleston Symphony Orchestra, Gaillard Center, Charleston Music Hall, Spoleto Festival USA, Flowertown Festival, Pure Theatre, Pour House, Middleton Place, Drayton Hall, High Water Festival, Terrace Theater, Charleston Library Society — have issued statements letting patrons know that they are following developments, heeding instructions from the authorities, making an extra effort to disinfect their facilities and forging ahead as planned.

-“We are monitoring information coming from the CDC, WHO, and the State of South Carolina,” wrote Pour House manager Kim Huey in an email similar to all the others.
-“As with everyone else we are just taking it one day at a time and encouraging our staff to do everything they can to stay healthy.
-We are remaining diligent in our cleaning, handwashing, and sanitation.
-We will continue with business as usual until we are instructed to do otherwise.
-Currently, we have seen no impact on ticket sales.”

-Spoleto Festival and the Charleston Symphony also reported no decline in ticket sales — not yet anyway — though it remains to be seen whether ticket holders actually show up.
+Spoleto Festival and the Charleston Symphony reported no significant decline in ticket sales, though it remains to be seen whether ticket holders will show up.

-Jessie Bagley, director of marketing and public relations for Spoleto Festival, said none of the artists coming to Charleston for the 2020 arts extravaganza hail from China or Italy or Iran, three of the countries hardest hit by the coronavirus.
+Jessie Bagley, director of marketing and public relations for Spoleto Festival, said none of the artists coming to Charleston this spring hail from China or Italy or Iran, three of the countries hardest hit by the coronavirus.

 Scotland and England are providing artists, but the U.K. is not (yet) subject to the temporary U.S. travel ban.
-Ballet Flamenco, featuring Sara Baras, is based in Madrid, Spain, which is impacted by the ban, but performances are in early June and the ban could be lifted by then.
+Ballet Flamenco, featuring Sara Baras, is based in Spain, which is impacted by the ban, but performances are in early June and the ban is currently planned to last 30 days.

 Jazz master Abdullah Ibrahim will travel to the festival from South Africa, but so far African countries have avoided significant outbreaks of the virus.